In 2017, we proposed candidates for a permanent Vancouver City Bird. Residents voted online and in-person and chose Anna's Hummingbird as the winner.

-- Symbolize the importance of birds in our ecoystem
+- Symbolizes the importance of birds in our ecosystem

-- Continue to build awareness of birds in the city
+- Continues to build awareness of birds in the city

-- Encourage implementation of the Vancouver Bird Strategy
+- Encourages implementation of the Vancouver Bird Strategy

 Meet Anna's Hummingbird

 “Classy, urbane, and stylish with the heart of a tiger” describes this recent arrival to the Vancouver scene.

 With their iridescent emerald feathers and sparkling rose-pink throats, Anna’s Hummingbird are more like flying jewelry than birds, but they are also fierce defenders and enforce their turf with tenacity.

 In their thrilling and athletic courtship displays, males climb up to 40 m into the air and then swoop to the ground at break-neck speed with a curious burst of noise that they produce through their tail feathers.

 Their housing needs are modest and Anna’s Hummingbirds could easily live in the potted plant in any Vancouver neighbourhood.

 Learn more about the official City Bird